The billion dollar question is: how to produce effective employee training manuals?

 With a well-defined training program, everyone knows what they can do and how much training they're entitled to.

-Introducing new SOPs for training shouldn't be left to word-of-mouth referrals from coworkers in another division.
+Introducing new SOPs (standard operating procedures) for training shouldn't be left to word-of-mouth referrals from coworkers in another division.
 To create trust and honesty with your employees, be open and transparent in all parts of the business.

 3. Reinforce a lifelong learning environment